Photos: Courtesy of Reba’s Business, Inc.

 With no release date announced for the filming, cameras were able to capture Reba’s surprise guests from the evening.

-Although the Ryman Auditorium contains nearly half the audience of her residency gig with Brooks & Dunn at Caesars Palace, Reba concluded with “Night The Lights Went Out In Georgia,” “Is There Life Out There” and donned the red dress for “Fancy” while the audience rose to embrace the legendary entertainer from the pews.
+Although the Ryman Auditorium contains nearly half the audience of her residency gig with Brooks & Dunn at Caesars Palace, the audience rose to embrace the legendary entertainer after for performances of “Night The Lights Went Out In Georgia,” and “Is There Life Out There” for “Fancy,” which included the infamous red dress.

 Powered by Facebook Comments